brendangooch/full-screen-icon/README.md

 const icon = new FullScreenIcon(myFontAwesomeId).top(20).right(20).color('yellow').size(30);
 ```

-You will now have a fullscreen icon in the top right hand corner of your page
+You will now have a yellow fullscreen icon in the top right hand corner of your page 30px in size.

 The package adds a script pointing to the font awesome cdn to the head of your document.